 I’ll be honest neither of us had even heard of Ljubljana until a colleague of mine said her partner had recently visited on business and described it as beautiful.
 We love beautiful places but as the saying goes ‘beauty is in the eye of the beholder’ so we were eager to visit and check it out for ourselves.
 Whilst planning our trip we came into contact with some of the friendliest people ever, it seemed like nothing was too much trouble.
-We also ‘met’ so many other bloggers who couldn’t sing Ljubljana’s praises highly enough.
+We also ‘met’ so many other bloggers who couldn’t sing Ljubljana’s praises highly enough and had visited as part of larger Eastern Europe tours.
 We tried not to build our hopes up just in case it wasn’t as ‘beautiful’ or ‘magical’ or ‘from a fairytale’ like we had heard and therefore imagined.

 After a light continental breakfast (through choice) at the Antiq Palace Hotel & Spa we hit the streets once again to take in more of the beauty of Ljubljana.
 We had a food walking tour booked with Iva from Ljubljananjam at 11.30pm so we had a bit of time beforehand to admire the architecture of the Franciscan Church of the Annunciation (red church) and the nearby Triple Bridge in the bright April sunshine.

 We met Iva outside the Ljubljana Tourist Information Centre.
 She took us on a fantastic tour through the city, showing us and explaining to us how food is a major part of Slovenian life, especially lunch.
 We visited markets, bars and restaurants and tasted many of the local delights on offer in Ljubljana including a lovely lunch at one of her favourite restaurants.
 Iva also took us through the streets pointing out the best places to take pictures from and giving us a lot of information about the history of the city and it’s major sites, making it a great all-round tour and a fantastic and informative way to spend three hours.